mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 sbatch job.sh
 ```

-Here is an exmaple script to run an MPI job on multiple nodes.
+To run an MPI job on multiple nodes, refer to this exmaple script.
 ```
 #!/bin/bash
 #SBATCH -p sched_mit_hill